 Ours were the last of the days of innocence.
 The huge demonstrations and riots that welled up against the Vietnam War were still a couple of years away.
 The nearest we got to a riot was when a downtown Boston theater scheduled a 2:00 a.m. showing of the exciting new James Bond film, “Casino Royale.”
 As a publicity stunt, they announced that anyone wearing a trench coat could get in for free.
 Pindell, along with several of my other nerdy friends, donned their trench coats—because everyone had a trench coat back then—and walked to the theater.
 I had to get up early to open the school’s switchboard the next morning, and I remember how depressed I was that I could not accompany them.

-Unfortunately, the theater had miscalculated, never guessing how many people would show up.
+Unfortunately, the theater had miscalculated, never guessing how many students would show up.
 Boston was a college town, the showing took place during a semester break, and there wasn’t a whole lot to do back then.
 Fifteen thousand kids, all wearing trench coats, showed up!
 Although I doubt that it was more than a little scuffle between a few of them, the newspapers reported that a riot broke out.
 My friends later told me that they were unaware of any riot.
 They were just standing in a massive crowd outside the theater, hoping against hope that they could get in to see the movie.
 They really liked James Bond.
 I still have the newspaper from the following day.
-On the front page of the Boston Globe is a picture of a police officer, his legs braced, holding back a snarling police dog who was on his hind feet, trying to lunge at a few of my terrified composer friends.
+On the front page of the Boston Globe is a picture of a police officer, his legs braced, holding back a snarling police dog who is standing on his hind feet, trying to lunge at a few of my terrified composer friends.
 The rioters.
 Including Pindell.

 All of my friends were poor, and even at Haye’s Bickford’s low prices, we rarely ordered food; usually all we could afford would be a cup of coffee.
 We would stretch our cups of coffee out for hours on end as we sat at the cheap little tables and discussed music.
 The composer crowd always discussed music.

 On this evening, our group sat down at a table that had not yet been cleared.
-In front of Pindell sat a sloppy plate of leftover spaghetti and meatballs.
+In front of Pindell sat a sloppy plate of someone's leftover spaghetti and meatballs.
 Pindell picked up the used fork and began eating.

 “Pindell,” I gasped.
 “What are you doing?”